Dylancouzon/Code-Quizz/README.md

 <hr>

 ## Summary
-You have 30seconds to answer 10 code related questions, Everytime you answer correctly, you earn 10pts, everytime you answer incorrectly, the timer lose 5sec.
+You have 30seconds to answer 10 code-related questions, Every time you answer correctly, you earn 10pts, every time you answer incorrectly, the timer loses 5sec.
 When the timer reaches 0, it is Game over.
-You then have the option to input your name into the High score board and then play again.
+You then have the option to input your name into the High scoreboard and then play again.
 The High score board is using Local Storage for Data persistence.